 Mariama is a Christian from a Muslim background.

-What does Open Doors do to help Christians in Niger?
+How does Open Doors support our family in Niger?

-Open Doors works through local churches and partners in Niger to strengthen persecuted Christians through economic empowerment programmes, leadership and discipleship training, persecution survival training and pastoral care for new believers.
+Open Doors works through partners in Niger to strengthen persecuted Christians through economic empowerment programmes, leadership and discipleship training, persecution survival training and pastoral care for new believers.